IITIANAyush/ROS_Gazebo_based_Autonomous_mapping_and_following_Simulations_and_hardware/README.md

 ---

-### 2.2 SLAM-Based Map Generation
+### 2.2 SLAM & Kartographer-Based Map Generation

-To solve the **Blind Robot Problem**, a complete occupancy grid map was generated using online SLAM.
+To solve the **Blind Robot Problem**, a complete occupancy grid map was generated using online SLAM & Kartographer.

 Process: